Research and Planning

 I was looking for a winter camping site near the coast and was surprised to learn that North Carolina has its own little bayou known as Merchants Millpond State Park in Gates County, about three hours from the Raleigh-Durham area.

 Merchants Millpond is comprised of the millpond itself and Lassiter swamp which sits at the head of the millpond.
 It is like no other State Park I’ve visited and perfect for a winter camping trip.
+If you live in NC or nearby, this should be on your places to go backpacking list.

 The Enchanted Swamp